 Respective definitions of the categories of expenditure

 These definitions have to be clear for all the stakeholders of the system and there must be no overlap between them.
+There should also be no overlap between simplified costs and real costs.
 The Commission has given a broad definition of direct / indirect costs, staff costs but these definitions have to be transposed by the managing authority in the national or programme context.

 Use of the current experience

 Many programmes already use flat rates to calculate the indirect costs.
 For the ESF and the ERDF some of these systems were assessed and approved by the services of the Commission during the 2007-2013 programming period.
-When the new programmes use the same system and continue to support the same types of operations, in the same geographic area, then the services of the Commission will consider the approval given for the 2007-2013 period as valid for the 2014-2020 period.
+When the new programmes use the same system and continue to support the same types of operations, in the same geographic area, then the services of the Commission will consider the ex-ante approval given for the 2007-2013 period by the letter signed by the relevant Director General, as valid for the 2014-2020 period.

 In some cases the results of the preparatory work to determine the flat rate for indirect costs were above the 20 % threshold of 2007-2013, for instance 30 %.
 It should be noted that the services of the Commission agreed, inter alia, a maximum flat rate capped to 20 %: so even if the services of the Commission considered that the Member State’s calculation should have resulted in a rate of 22 % instead of 30%, it could only agree to 20 %.
 Therefore, if a Member State decides to use the 2007-2013 calculation of the flat rate to increase an agreed flat rate for indirect costs because it had found a result of 30 %, the approval of the services of the Commission for the rate itself is not applicable.
 Likewise, if a Member State decides to adapt its flat rate for indirect costs to take into consideration an increase in some categories of costs, the adaptation of the methodology will be the responsibility of the Member State.